Last Updated on

 Trail of the Ancients Scenic Byway

-Bonus: Scenic Drives Near Gallup, New Mexico
+Bonus: Other Scenic Drives and Day Trips Near Gallup, NM

 Where: Window Rock, AZ